 Can I finance my hot tub?

-Of course.
-We offer multiple hot tub financing options to our customers.
+We offer multiple hot tub financing options with approved credit to our customers.

 How often should I drain my hot tub?